SkyCol/ODverse33/README.md

 # ODverse33
 Newer YOLO versions are not always better!

+**April 6, 2025 Update:** Fixed little errors in the manuscript.
+Updated the manuscript and its figures using Latex to make it easier to read.

+Newer YOLO versions are not always better!

 **ODverse33** is a comprehensive benchmark that includes **33 datasets** spanning **11 diverse domains**.
 It provides a **multi-domain evaluation** for YOLO models, ranging from **YOLOv5 to YOLOv11**.